Ruoxuann/nyc-driver-strategy/README.md

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A data-driven decision engine that recommends optimal repositioning strategies for NYC taxi drivers.
-Given a current zone and time of day, it outputs the best action — stay or reposition — and a full planned route for the rest of the shift.

 ---

-## How It Works

-After dropping off a passenger, a driver faces a repeated decision: wait here, or drive empty to a better zone?
+## 1. Purpose

+This project helps NYC taxi drivers maximize shift revenue by recommending whether to wait in the current zone or reposition to a better one.
+Given a current zone and time of day, it outputs the optimal action and a full planned route for the rest of the shift.

-This project answers that question in three stages:
+It works in three stages:

 1. **Learn** historical demand and fare patterns from 3M+ real NYC TLC trips
 2. **Model** all 260 taxi zones as a weighted directed graph (travel time, fuel cost)
-3. **Solve** a dynamic programming problem over the remaining shift to find the globally optimal sequence of actions — not just the best next move
+3. **Solve** a dynamic programming problem over the remaining shift to find the globally optimal sequence of repositioning decisions — not just the best next move

----

-## Strategy Comparison

-1000 Monte Carlo simulations per strategy, 12-hour shift (06:00–18:00) starting from zone 161 (Midtown Center), trained on January 2024 TLC data.
+The DP-optimal strategy was benchmarked against four baselines across 1000 Monte Carlo simulations (12-hour shift, starting from zone 161 — Midtown Center):

 ![Strategy Summary](docs/figures/strategy_summary.png)